Babies have genius potential. A child's

 10) Keep the cards steady without jerking them.

-Let your child know how wonderful he's doing and how much fun you're having.
-As you express joy, your child will be delighted to participate, even if he's only an infant.
-This is important, because infants who are shown bits develop their sight and hearing faster.
-And as bits stimulate brain development they trigger the genius potential that is waiting to be discovered in each child.
+Let your child know how wonderful she's doing and how much fun you're having.
+As you express joy, your child will be delighted to participate, even if she's only an infant.
+(Infants who are shown bits develop their sight and hearing faster.)
+As flashcards stimulate brain development, they trigger the genius potential that is hiding in each child!

 Doesn't Take Long